An Introduction to Mutual Funds

-Closed-end funds — which, unlike mutual funds, sell a fixed number of shares at one time (in an initial public offering) that later trade on a secondary market; and
+Closed-end funds — unlike mutual funds, these sell a fixed number of shares at one time (in an initial public offering) that later trade on a secondary market.

 Exchange-traded funds (ETFs) are a type of investment company that aims to achieve the same return as a particular market index.
 They can be either open-end companies or UITs.
 But ETFs are not considered to be, and are not permitted to call themselves, mutual funds.

 Some of the traditional, distinguishing characteristics of mutual funds include the following:

 |Investors purchase mutual fund shares from the fund itself (or through a broker for the fund) instead of from other investors on a secondary market, such as the New York Stock Exchange or Nasdaq Stock Market.

 |The price that investors pay for mutual fund shares is the fund’s per share net asset value (NAV) plus any shareholder fees that the fund imposes at the time of purchase (such as sales loads).